RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-01-22-love-data-week.md

       * Colin Angus (SCHARR)
       * Charlotte Tomkins (History), Charles West (History), and Tom Stafford (Psychology)

-    The Library, CiCS and the Research Software Engineering team have recently begun to develop new services to support data visualisation and there will be a chance for researchers to feed back on what services they would like to see in the future.
+    The Library, IT Services and the Research Software Engineering team have recently begun to develop new services to support data visualisation and there will be a chance for researchers to feed back on what services they would like to see in the future.